From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Experiments

 \section{Experiments}

+This section validates our method's efficacy through quantitative and visual experiments, demonstrating: 1) the fusion alignment encoder's efficiency, and 2) the two-hand diffusion module's capability in eliminating interaction penetrations.
+Datasets and metrics details are provided in the Appendix.

-\subsection{Implementation details}
+\subsection{Implementation Details}

 {\bf Two-Hand Reconstruction Model.} We implement our network using PyTorch~\citep{paszke2019pytorch}.
-For the image feature extractor, we use ResNet-50~\citep{he2016deep} as the backbone, while for additional 2d information encoders and fusion alignment encoder, we use Sapiens~\cite{khirodkar2024sapiens} and ResNet-50.
+For the image feature extractor, we use ResNet-50~\citep{he2016deep} as the backbone, while for 2D prior information encoders and fusion alignment encoder, we use the human-centric vision foundation model Sapiens~\cite{khirodkar2024sapiens} and ResNet-50.
 The hand bounding box detector utilizes RTMDet~\citep{lyu2022rtmdet}.
 Our model is trained on 4 A100 GPUs using the AdamW optimizer, starting with an initial learning rate of 1e-4, which is reduced by a factor of 10 at the 4th epoch.
 We use a mini-batch size of 48.
-For other details, we follow the approach in ~\citep{moon2023bringinginterwild}, the left hand is flipped to align with the right-hand input to the network, and after prediction, the results are flipped back.
-Our training dataset only a few representative two-hand and single-hand datasets, including InterHand 2.6M~\citep{moon2020interhand2}, Re:InterHand~\citep{moon2024dataset}, COCO whole-body~\citep{jin2020whole}, FreiHand~\citep{zimmermann2019freihand} and HO-3D~\citep{hampali2020honnotate}, which is less than the experimental setups of the latest methods 4DHands~\cite{lin20244dhands} (3 types of two-hand datasets and 9 types of one-hand datasets).
-We believe this better demonstrates the effectiveness of our proposed approach.
-For testing, we primarily use InterHand 2.6M, FreiHAND and the in-the-wild dataset HIC~\citep{tzionas2016capturing}.
+For other details, we follow the approach in ~\citep{moon2023bringinginterwild}.
+Our training dataset only a few representative two-hand and single-hand datasets, including InterHand2.6M~\citep{moon2020interhand2}, Re:InterHand~\citep{moon2024dataset}, COCO whole-body~\citep{jin2020whole}, FreiHand~\citep{zimmermann2019freihand} and HO-3D~\citep{hampali2020honnotate}, which is less than the experimental setups of the latest methods 4DHands~\cite{lin20244dhands} (3 types of two-hand datasets and 9 types of one-hand datasets).
+For testing, we primarily use InterHand2.6M, FreiHAND and the in-the-wild dataset HIC~\citep{tzionas2016capturing}.

 {\bf Two-Hand Diffusion Model.} We employ a transformer-based architecture for our two-hand diffusion model, utilizing MLPs to encode the input timesteps and fully connected layers to encode the interpenetrated two-hand inputs and predict the clean two-hand outputs.
 The diffusion model adopts an MDM-style~\cite{tevet2022human} diffusion process to enhance geometric learning.
 This model has been trained with 1,000 noising steps and a cosine noise schedule.
-The training datasets include InterHand 2.6M~\citep{moon2020interhand2} and Re:InterHand ~\citep{moon2024dataset}.
+The training datasets include InterHand2.6M~\citep{moon2020interhand2} and Re:InterHand ~\citep{moon2024dataset}.